msulley142/Semester_Project/Docs/UserStories.md

 As a **user**, I want to **write journal entries** so that I can **reflect on expirences**.
 **Acceptance Criteria**
 1. The user clicks the feather symbol on the dashboard or the Journal Entry button on the Discipline Builder webpage.
-2. The user write a reflection  and clicks submit.
+2. The user writes a reflection  and clicks submit.
 3. The user recieves a confimation message that they entry was saved successfully.
 4. The Journal entry becomes viewable inside of the skill or habit when it is selected.
 It is also avalible in the Journal Page.
 5. Journal Entries are stored and sorted by date.